TimCares/MasterThesis/docs/thesis/methodology/data_collection_and_preprocessing.typ

 While the COCO dataset can be downloaded in its entirety from the COCO website
 #footnote[#link("https://cocodataset.org/#download")[https://cocodataset.org/#download]],
-both variants of Conceptual Captions, developed by Google, only provide urls and the caption for each image.
+both variants of Conceptual Captions, created by Google, only provide the url and caption for each image.
 This is because the images used come from a variety of sources on the internet, and have been uploaded by humans all over the world.
 The images stem from blog posts, news articles, social media, and other sources.
 Since Google does not own the rights to the images, they cannot provide them in a dedicated dataset, which is why there is